 Marissa Berk-Smith grew up in Columbia, MD.
-She received her undergraduate degree from Boston College where she studied Sociology and Communications under Dr. Kerry Anne Rockquemore.
+She received her undergraduate degree from Boston College, where she studied Sociology and Communications under Dr. Kerry Anne Rockquemore.
 Her primary focus was finding a way to integrate the sociology of racial identity through photography and qualitative research.
 The majority of her personal artwork work has focused on biracial identity.
 Being biracial, she explored the question "what are you?"
 Having to reduce her racial and ethnic identity into one box on her college application forms sparked her interest in racial issues and how they affected educational opportunities.
-In 2008, Marissa received her M.A. in Community Arts from the Maryland Institute College of Art where she also served as an Americorps member for the youth education department at a local non-profit arts center.
-Her graduate thesis research focused on mapping the intersections of racial identity in Baltimore City from the youth perspective.
-Her thesis research concluded with a billboard campaign displayed on the corner of 23rd and Howard St. in Baltimore City, developed by over 200 Baltimore city youth answering the question, “What does race mean to you?”
-Marissa has had many different roles in my service to the Baltimore community, which has given her a wide range of perspectives.
-Her experiences have enabled her to become a more critical thinker, stronger communicator, and community advocate.
+In 2008, Marissa received her master’s degree in Community Arts from Maryland Institute, College of Art.
+Her graduate thesis focused on mapping the intersections of racial identity in Baltimore City from a youth perspective.
+Currently, Marissa works at Towson University as the Assistant to the Dean for the College of Fine Arts & Communication, adjunct professor in the Department of Communication Studies, as well as a facilitator and trainer for dialogues on issues of social justice.

 I began my work with at-risk youth during the summer of 2003, working for the Parks and People Foundation in inner city Baltimore.
 This foundation is committed to improving the quality of life in several Baltimore neighborhoods.
 In the summer, they host a six-week reading intervention initiative for 3rd and 4th grade students.
 My role as a reading and art instructor was to teach daily lessons on reading skills, while introducing them to puppetry, photography, and painting. http://parksandpeople.org/programs/superkids-camp/